Edchja/cheat-sheet/linux/configuration.md

 ### Install Plugins

-All plugins listed on the [plugins GitHub](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins) page are pre-installed with Oh-My-Zsh at `~/.oh-my-zsh/plugins`.
+All [plugins](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins) listed on GitHub are pre-installed with Oh-My-Zsh at `~/.oh-my-zsh/plugins`.
 Custom plugins can be installed at `~/.oh-my-zsh/custom/plugins`.
 To use a plugin, you can simply add it to the plugins list in your `~/.zshrc` file.

 > :warning: **Warning:** Add plugins wisely, as too many plugins will slow down the shell startup.